Are you getting a lot of spam messages through your website contact form? This can be really frustrating and time consuming to deal with.

-To use this addon, you need to go to WPForms » Addons, find the Custom Captcha Addon, and click the ‘Install Addon’ button.
+To activate this addon, simply go to WPForms » Addons in your WordPress dashboard.
+Then, find the Custom Captcha Addon, and click its ‘Install Addon’ button.

-When you choose the Math option, WPForms will generate random math questions, so it’s less predictable.
+If you choose the ‘Math’ option, then WPForms will generate random math questions, so it’s much less predictable.

-Once you’re happy with your form, save it, then add it to your Contact page.
-You can do so by creating a ‘WPForms’ block, as shown in the reCAPTCHA checkbox method.
+When you’re happy with your form, don’t forget to save your changes.
+You can then add this contact form to your WordPress website by creating a ‘WPForms’ block, as shown in the reCAPTCHA checkbox method.

 5. Prevent Spam Bots From Seeing Your Form

-Perhaps you don’t want to use reCAPTCHA or a custom captcha field on your form.
+Don’t want to use reCAPTCHA or a custom CAPTCHA field on your form?

-Another way to prevent contact form spam is to stop bots from seeing your form.
-You could do this using password protection, or by only showing your form to registered users of your WordPress membership site.
+Another way to block contact form spam in WordPress is by stopping bots from seeing your form.
+You could do this by password protecting your contact form, or by only showing it to people who have registered with your WordPress membership site.

-These methods might be overkill for your regular contact form, but they could work well in other situations.
+These methods might be overkill for a standard contact form, but they could work well in other situations.

-For instance, if you run a monthly Q&A for your email newsletter subscribers, you could create a form for them to submit questions.
+For example, if you run a monthly Q&A for your email subscribers, then you might create a private form where they can send you questions.

 Password Protecting Your Form Using WordPress’ Visibility Options

-Once they’ve entered the password, they can use your form as normal.
+Once they’ve entered the password, the visitor can click on the ‘Submit’ button and use your contact form as normal.